Alsaheem/newlook-aks-challenge/README.md

-## Lorien AKS Challenge
+## Newlook AKS Challenge

 Write a hello world API in any language of your choice. - Done Create a docker image. - Done
-Create terraform for AKS and deploy the API using GitHub Actions Test the API
+Create terraform for AKS and deploy the API using GitHub Actions Test the API - Done

-Notes: Submit code as a GitHub repository - Done Please follow all the best practices for creating the terraform for your API. - Done Submit the code within 3 days from the date you were given this test. - Submitted in less than 3 hours
+Notes: Submit code as a GitHub repository - Done Please follow all the best practices for creating the terraform for your API. - Done Submit the code within 3 days from the date you were given this test. - Done (Submitted in less than a day)

 ### API Structure
 The url of the API is http://20.76.7.0/ (please note that this is a HTTP url , not https)